2018h 26

 When Diana Berrouet-Garcia, sister-in-law of Olivier Berrouet (technical director at Petrus), arrived at Petit Village in the summer of 2015, few expected better times to come quickly to this property.
 She followed previous technical director Marielle Cazaux, who moved to La Conseillante the same year.

 At the beginning of 2020, AXA Millesimes sold Petit Village to a consortium that already owned Beauregard in Pomerol.
-Diana Garcia Berrouet left the position as technical director/winemaker in December 2021, and Vincent Priou, manager of Beauregard, will now run both Beauregard and Petit Village.
+Diana Garcia Berrouet left the position as technical director/winemaker in December 2021, and Vincent Priou, manager of Beauregard, will now manage both Beauregard and Petit Village.

 -----